 The Manager is led by Tim Heavenor (President and CEO of the Manager and CFO of Graham), and a group of investment and management professionals with collectively over 130 years of experience in real estate, construction, private equity and banking.
-The Manager currently provides services to the Corporation, two investment funds (including the Partnership) and 14 other limited partnerships and trusts.
+The Manager currently provides services to the Corporation, two investment funds (including the Partnership) and several other limited partnerships and trusts.
 See "Material Agreements - Services Agreement".
+WSLEGAL\063909\00012\18000510v2